cmelchior/jervis-ffb/README.md

 This repository is structured in the following way:

-- `moduls/`: The main entry point for all code.
-See the section below
+- `modules/`: The main entry point for all code.
+See the section below.
-- `docs/`: Contains more fine-grained docs about various aspects of the project
+- `docs/`: Contains more fine-grained docs about various aspects of the project.
-- `tools/`: Contains commandline tools used by the project
+- `tools/`: Contains commandline tools used by the project.
-- `Debug-FantasyFootballClient/`: Contains the modified FUMBBL Client that can be used to introspect FUMMBL network traffic.
+- `Debug-FantasyFootballClient/`: Contains a modified FUMBBL Client that can be used to introspect FUMMBL network traffic.
 See [the documentation](modules/fumbbl-cli/README.md) for more details.

 ### Modules Structure

-The `modules/` sub folder is the main entry point for the project and consists of the following modules:
+The `modules/` subfolder is the main entry point for the project and consists of the following modules:

-- `fumbbl-cli`: Small commandline tool for either downloading the FUMBBL Client and modifying it so all websocket traffic is outputted to the console or download a replay for further analysis.
-Note, the last functionality should only be used sparingly and for testing as it taxes too much if used in bulk.
+- `fumbbl-cli`: Small commandline tool for either downloading the FUMBBL Client and modifying it, so all websocket traffic is sent to the console or download a replay for further analysis.
+Note, the last functionality should only be used sparingly and for testing as it taxes the server too much if used in bulk.

 - `fumbbl-net`: Network code and classes for communicating with the FUMBBL server as well as adapters for converting a FUMBBL game into a Jervis equivalent.

-- `jervis-engine`: This contains a full model of a Blood Bowl game and can be used to model both the game state and rules.
+- `jervis-engine`: This contains a full model of the Blood Bowl rules and contains the logic for running a game.
+-
 - `jervis-ui`: An UI for driving a game of Blood Bowl.
 It has been largely copied from the FUMBBL Client UI.